TalanSoft/www-talansoft-com-wiki/VlkGuides/ar-marker.md

 We often want to position an **augmented reality** scene on a specific location identified by a physical marker like a **QR code**.
 This allows you to control exactly how your users will experience your scene.
 You could print a marker on **business cards, pamphlets, magazines...** and have your scene anchor on it.
 We propose to show you how in this tutorial.

 ## Basic display mode
-First of all in AR, you are probably used to scanning your environment for an anchor as shown in this video.
+First of all, in AR, you are probably used to scanning your environment for an anchor as shown in this video.
 This is the basic display mode for most augmented reality scenes:
 ![AR Anchor](https://cdn2.talansoft.com/ftp/img/tutorial_ar-marker/AR_anchor_Bag.MP4)

 ## Standard Valkyrie setup